browserengineering/book/book/html.md

 evolved over years of trying to guess what people "meant" when they wrote that HTML, and are now codified in the [HTML parsing standard][html5-parsing].
-Of course, sometimes these rules "guess" wrong---but as so often happens on the web, it's often more important that every browser does the *same* thing, rather than each trying to guess what the *right* thing is.
+Of course, sometimes these rules "guess" wrong---but as so often happens on the web, it's more important that every browser does the *same* thing, rather than each trying to guess what the *right* thing is.